laineq/Grocery-Price-Prediction/README.md

 This lets us update the data and generate new forecasts automatically each month.

-At a high level, the pipeline checks public data sources for new grocery price, CPI, import, exchange-rate, oil-price, and weather data.
+The pipeline checks public data sources for new grocery price, CPI, import, exchange-rate, oil-price, and weather data.

 It then cleans the data, builds product-specific features, runs the forecasting model, and prepares the final JSON files used by the GroceryCast web app.

 ### Airflow DAG Flow